eecs582/eecs582.github.io/index.md

 ## Readings
 This course does not have a required textbook.
 However, we recommend you to use an undergraduate operating systems textbook as a reference, e.g., [Operating Systems: Three Easy Pieces](http://www.ostep.org).

+We also recommend you to read materials about the internals of mainstream OS.
+These resources will both help you understand technical details in many papers and serve as handy references in your project development and systems research in general.
+We particularly recommend the following books:

+* *Understanding the Linux Kernel*, 3rd Edition, Daniel P. Bovet, and Marco Cesati, 2005.
+* *Linux Kernel Development*, 3rd Edition, Robert Love, 2010.
+* *The Design and Implementation of the FreeBSD Operating System*, 2nd Edition, Marshall Kirk McKusick, George Neville-Neil, and Robert N.M.
+Watson, 2014.

 The major material of the course comes from seminal, noteworthy, or representative papers from the literature.
 Each class will have one or two **required** papers